Security Best Practices for Recipes

 https://www.myapp.com/services/api-method?token=3ababe3235Z2zin the recipe.
 The best practice is to store the authentication token in the properties for the Connection.
 See for example setting up authentication with a query parameter.

-For other sensitive data, consider placing it in the Account Properties and make reference to it as needed in recipes.
+For other sensitive data, consider placing it in the Environment Properties and make reference to it as needed in recipes.

 Another approach is to use a data pill to pass the sensitive data from a previous step to the current step.
 (This assumes that prior step has also not used hard-coded sensitive data).